ITR ITR

 Conclusion

 Every eligible citizen has to pay the tax on their income.
 When you are doing a good job or your income source is efficient, you will earn more and more.
 Everyone is thinking of keeping these as fixed deposits.
 But before doing so, you should know all the important things regarding your fixed deposits.
-The main and important thing you should know is the interest income tax from fixed deposits.
+The main and important thing you should know is the interest income tax on fixed deposit.
 In case you need any help, go through the Vakilsearch.
 It will assist you on every step, and you will get a piece of good information from it regarding the Fixed Deposit’s Interest Income.

 1. What is the tax payable on FD interest?